 WHO ARE AMERICAS TOILET TEXTERS?

-THE 2018 SMARTPHONE BATHROOM HABITS (DEMOGRAPHIC STUDY)
+SMARTPHONE BATHROOM HABITS (DEMOGRAPHIC STUDY)

 With generation Z growing up in the internet age and 66.7% of the world’s population having smartphones, we now have the largest demographic of digitally connected phone addicts.